-BONE MARROW ASPIRATE CONCENTRATE
+CONCENTRATED BONE MARROW ASPIRATE

-What is it?Bone Marrow Aspirate Concentrate “BMAC” is a minimally invasive autologous blood therapy procedure that uses the patient’s own stem cells in concentrated form to stimulate the healing process.
-Stem cells play a vital role in every healing process within the human body, especially for osteogenesis (bone formation) and angiogenesis (new blood vessel growth).
-Although there are other synthetic products that attempt to mimic the body's own healing process, there is nothing that works as well or is as safe as a patient's own stem cells.
-To learn more about our BMAC services, please contact your local clinical representative.
+What is it?Concentrated Bone Marrow Aspirate is a minimally invasive autologous blood therapy procedure that uses the patient’s own cells in concentrated form to stimulate the healing process.
+Cells play a vital role in every healing process within the human body, especially for osteogenesis (bone formation) and angiogenesis (new blood vessel growth).
+Although there are other synthetic products that attempt to mimic the body's own healing process, there is nothing that works as well or is as safe as a patient's own cells.
+To learn more about our cBMA services, please contact your local clinical representative.

-How does it work?Bone Marrow Aspirate Concentrate (BMAC) is prepared from bone marrow obtained from the iliac crest (hip) – where the highest concentration of stem cells in the body reside.
+How does it work?Concentrated Bone Marrow Aspirate (cBMA) is prepared from bone marrow obtained from the iliac crest (hip) – where the highest concentration of cells in the body reside.
 Our team of specialists provides the equipment and supplies for the surgeon to aspirate the hip.
-Once aspirated, the clincial technician concentrates and prepares the BMAC for the surgeon to apply into the surgical site.
-The bone marrow aspirate is placed into a centrifuge that seperates and concentrates the stem cells, which becomes a gelatinous liquid that can be delivered to the surgical site through enriched bone grafts, percutaneous injections or topical spray.
+Once aspirated, the clinical technician concentrates and prepares the cBMA for the surgeon to apply into the surgical site.
+The bone marrow aspirate is placed into a centrifuge that separates and concentrates the cells, which becomes a gelatinous liquid that can be delivered to the surgical site through enriched bone grafts, percutaneous injections or topical spray.